dbbs-lab/bsb-core/docs/getting-started/projects.rst

 Remember that the `Storage` keeps copies of your `Configuration` and any data attached to it.
-For instance, a copy of each unique `Morphology` attached to your cell types is stored within your Storage.
+For instance, a copy of each unique `Morphology` attached to your cell types is stored within your `Storage`.
 Now, these copies might become outdated during development.
 Fortunately, you can automatically update them, using file links.

 .. warning::